-The following summary of the Initial 2019G-2 Liquidity Facility does not purport to be comprehensive or definitive and is subject in all respects to all of the terms and provisions of the Initial 2019G-2 Liquidity Facility, to which reference is made hereby.
-Investors are urged to obtain and review a copy of the Initial 2019G-2 Liquidity Facility in order to understand all of its terms.
-The Initial 2019G-2 Liquidity Facility secures only payment of the purchase price of the 2019 Series G-2 Bonds bearing interest at the Weekly Rate tendered for purchase as described in the Indenture, and does not otherwise secure payment of the principal of or interest on the 2019 Series G-2 Bonds.
-Under certain circumstances, the obligation of the 2019G-2 Liquidity Facility Provider to purchase such Eligible Bonds will be suspended or will terminate and, in some circumstances, such suspension or termination will be automatic and immediate and without notice to bondholders or opportunity to tender.
+This Appendix contains a brief summary of certain provisions of the Initial 2020C-2 Liquidity Facility and does not purport to be comprehensive or definitive and is subject to all the terms and provisions of the Initial 2020C-2 Liquidity Facility to which reference is made hereby.
+Investors are urged to obtain and review copies of the Initial 2020C-2 Liquidity Facility in order to understand all of the terms of that document.
+A copy of the Initial 2020C-2 Liquidity Facility may be obtained from the Authority.
+Capitalized terms used in this Appendix and not otherwise defined in this Appendix have the meanings given said terms in the Initial 2020C-2 Liquidity Facility.